For Families: Understanding the Options

 - Student age: some programs are college-based transition services, meaning that they serve students who are still in high school, others serve those who have left high school, and some serve both groups.

 College Search gives details on every program that has provided their information so families and students can compare and contrast the various programs that are available.

 What is a CTP?
 How about TPSID - What is that?

-Some terms you may hear when looking at college options are Comprehensive Transition Program (CTP) and Transition Postsecondary Education Program for Students with Intellectual Disability (TPSID).
+Some terms you may hear when looking at college options are Comprehensive Transition and Postsecondary (CTP) Program and Transition Postsecondary Education Program for Students with Intellectual Disability (TPSID).
 Let’s review what these terms mean.

-If a program is an approved Comprehensive Transition Program or CTP, students with ID who meet the financial requirements can use federal financial aid grants and work study funds to help pay for the costs of attendance, even if they are not fully matriculated and do not have a high school diploma.
+If a program is an approved CTP Program, students with ID who meet the financial requirements can use federal financial aid grants and work study funds to help pay for the costs of attendance, even if they are not fully matriculated and do not have a high school diploma.
 At this time there are around 109 approved CTP programs (as of April 2020).
 In Think College Search we indicate programs that are an approved CTP with a dollar sign icon.
-If a program is not a CTP, then students with ID are not eligible for federal financial aid.
+If a program is not a CTP program, then students with ID are not eligible for federal financial aid.
 A list of programs that are currently approved as a CTP, along with more information about financial aid for students with ID can be found on the Federal Student Aid website.